json-layout/json-layout/CONTRIBUTING.md

 Create new version:

-First modify the cross-references in the package.json files of the workspaces (at least core/package.json references @kson-layout/vocabulary).
+First modify the cross-references in the package.json files of the workspaces (core/package.json references @json-layout/vocabulary and examples/packages.json references @json-layout/core).
 Then create the new tags:

 ```
 npm --workspaces version minor